Recycling Product News Logo

 Screen width

 At a minimum, disc screens should be wider than the feed conveyor.
 However, the most important factor for determining screen width is the amount of material being delivered to the screen.
-For a given volume of material, a narrow screen will have a much deeper bed depth of material than a widescreen, and it will take much longer for the undersized material to percolate down through the bed.
+For a given volume of material, a narrow screen will have a much deeper bed depth of material than a wider screen, and it will take much longer for the undersized material to percolate down through the bed.

 Efficient wood waste processing supports green initiatives by repurposing discarded wood into renewable energy sources and sustainable products.
 Pixabay.